-Washing anything with hot water provides a germ-free finish, but plastic containers are different.
+Washing anything with hot water provides a germ-free finish, but plastic containers differ.

-Cleaning a plastic container with hot water or storing hot water in a plastic bottle is not a safe idea.
+Cleaning a plastic container with hot water or storing hot water in a plastic bottle is unsafe.

 Like heating the plastic container mentioned above, hot water causes chemical release.

-It can make the water in the bottle or food in the plastic container harmful.
+It can harm the water in the bottle or food in a plastic container.

 Create a Safer Kitchen